 An FFV, as its name implies, has the flexibility of running on more than one type of fuel.
 FFVs can be fueled with unleaded gasoline, E85, or any combination of the two.
 Like conventional gasoline vehicles, FFVs have a single fuel tank, fuel system, and engine.
 And they are available in a wide range of models such as sedans, pickups, and minivans.
-These light-duty FFVs are designed to run on at least 15% gasoline in the fuel, mainly to ensure they start in cold weather.
-FFVs differ from conventional vehicles in some ways.
-They are equipped with modified components designed specifically to be compatible with ethanol's chemical properties.
-In the car illustration below, major modification requirements for FFVs are described.
+Light-duty FFVs are designed to operate with at least 15% gasoline in the fuel, mainly to ensure they start in cold weather.

+FFVs are equipped with modified components designed specifically to be compatible with ethanol's chemical properties.
+In the illustration on the back, the main modifications for FFVs are described.
 These modifications ensure seamless operation and a long useful life across a wide range of ethanol blends.

-Clean Cities posts a list of alternative fuel vehicles, including FFVs, on its Alternative Fuels and Advanced Vehicles Data Center (AFDC) Web site.
-To find out about available models, visit www.eere.energy.gov/afdc/progs/ vehicles_search.php.
+Clean Cities posts a list of alternative fuel vehicles, including FFVs, on its Alternative Fuels and Advanced Vehicles Data Center (AFDC) Web site at www.afdc.energy.gov.
+To find out about available models, go to the Vehicles section of the AFDC and use the Light-Duty Vehicle Search.